Nhun20/Carduage/README.md

         - Example: print_card_number count-1
         - Example: print_card_number x

+    set_card_value card value
+        - Assign a custom value to a specific card.
+        - If the value exceeds 55, the interpreter will exit with an error.
+        - Example: set_card_value J2 22

     Variables and Assignment:
     -------------------------
     - Assign a value to a variable using `var = expression`.
     - The expression can be a number, an expression like `count-2`, or another variable.
+    - The sum of all variable values cannot exceed 55.
     - Example: var x = count-2
     - Example: var y = x